 The National Academy of Medicine (NAM) hosted a free informational webinar for those interested in learning more about the upcoming second round of the NAM’s US-based Healthy Longevity Catalyst Award Competition.

-This is an optional webinar for those interested in applying to the NAM’s US-based Catalyst Awards, part of the broader Healthy Longevity Global Competition.
+This was an optional webinar for those interested in applying to the NAM’s US-based Catalyst Awards, part of the broader Healthy Longevity Global Competition.
 In 2021, the NAM will issue up to 24 Catalyst Awards for bold, new, potentially transformative ideas to improve people’s physical, mental, or social health and wellbeing as they age.
-During the webinar, viewers will learn more about what the NAM looks for in these applications and how the prize program is unique.
-Viewers will also hear from a few Catalyst Awardees from the first round of the competition who will share their experiences applying for the award, describe their diverse projects (with a focus on innovation), and explain how the prize will help further their work.
+During the webinar, viewers learned more about what the NAM looks for in these applications and how the prize program is unique.
+Viewers also heard from a few Catalyst Awardees from the first round of the competition who shared their experiences applying for the award, described their diverse projects (with a focus on innovation), and explained how the prize will help further their work.